cmeeren/Faqt/README.md

 - **Extensible:** No assertion?
 No problem!
 Writing your own assertions is very simple (details below).
 - **Informative:** The assertion failure messages are designed to give you all the information you need in a consistent and easy-to-read format.
-- **Discoverable:** The fluent syntax means you can just type a dot to discover all possible assertions and actinos on the current value.
+- **Discoverable:** The fluent syntax means you can just type a dot to discover all possible assertions and actions on the current value.
 - **Composable:** As far as possible, assertions are orthogonal (they check one thing only).
 For example, an assertion for collection elements does not fail if the collection is empty.
 You can chain assertions